-- Recommendations made to the Minister of the Environment should be made public and should be supported by the advisory council on standards’ rationale.
+- Recommendations made to the Minister of the Environment and Climate Change should be made public and should be supported by the advisory council on standards’ rationale.

-The Safe Drinking Water Act was promulgated in 2002, and on May 12, 2004, The Minister of the Environment announced the establishment of the “Advisory Council on Drinking-Water Quality and Testing Standards” (Council).
-Enabled under Section 4 of the Safe Drinking Water Act, 2002, the Council is “to consider issues relating to standards for drinking-water quality and testing and to make recommendations to the Minister” of the Environment, which are to be “taken into consideration in establishing and revising standards under this Act for drinking-water quality and testing.”
+The Safe Drinking Water Act was promulgated in 2002, and on May 12, 2004, The Minister of the Environment and Climate Change announced the establishment of the “Advisory Council on Drinking-Water Quality and Testing Standards” (Council).
+Enabled under Section 4 of the Safe Drinking Water Act, 2002, the Council is “to consider issues relating to standards for drinking-water quality and testing and to make recommendations to the Minister” [of the Environment and Climate Change], which are to be “taken into consideration in establishing and revising standards under this Act for drinking-water quality and testing.”

-The Minister of the Environment appointed members to the Council, chaired by Jim Merritt, from key professional fields representing a cross-section of academia, industry and municipalities, with expertise in the areas of microbiology, toxicology, engineering, utility operations, public health, and others with a record of interest and accomplishment related to drinking water.
+The Minister of the Environment and Climate Change appoints members to the Council from key professional fields representing a cross-section of academia, industry and municipalities, with expertise in the areas of microbiology, toxicology, engineering, utility operations, public health, and others with a record of interest and accomplishment related to drinking water.
 They are active in their areas of knowledge and bring their current and direct experience to the Council.

 On June 10, 2004, the Council held its inaugural meeting.
-The Minister of the Environment was in attendance and asked the Council to focus on the Part Two Report of the Walkerton Inquiry Recommendations that were directed to the Council:
+The Minister of the Environment [and Climate Change] was in attendance and asked the Council to focus on the Part Two Report of the Walkerton Inquiry Recommendations that were directed to the Council:

 - Recommendation 27: “The Advisory Council on Standards should consider whether to replace the coliform test with an E. coli test.”